 - The Shuttle Radar topographic Mission (SRTM) is a DEM with a resolution of 90 metres, obtained by radar interferometry during a campaign of the Endeavour space shuttle from NASA in 2000.

 - The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) is a DEM with a resolution of 30 metres obtained by stereoscopic processing of the archive of the ASTER instrument.

-The Orfeo ToolBox relies on OSSIM capabilities for sensor modelling and DEM handling.
+The Orfeo ToolBox relies on GDAL capabilities for DEM handling.
 Tiles of a given DEM are supposed to be located within a single directory.
 General elevation support is also supported from GeoTIFF files.

 Whenever an application or Monteverdi module requires a DEM, the option elev.dem sets the DEM directory.
 This directory must contain the DEM tiles, either in DTED or SRTM format or as a GeoTIFF.
 Subdirectories are not supported.

 Depending on the reference of the elevation, you also need to use a geoid to accurately manage the elevation.
 For this, you need to specify a path to a file which contains the geoid.
 Geoid corresponds to the equipotential surface that would coincide with the mean ocean surface of the Earth.